Romainmôtier Priory: Early Monastery

-The first monastery at Romainmôtier was built around 450 by Romanus of Condat.
-Romanus was born about 400 and died in 463 or 464.
-When he was thirty-five years old he went into the lonely region of Condat to live as a hermit, where after a while his younger brother Lupicinus followed him.
-A large number of scholars, among whom was Saint Eugendus, placed themselves under the direction of the two holy brothers who founded several monasteries including Romainmôtier (Romanum monasterium) in the canton of Vaud in Switzerland.
-Romanus was ordained a priest by Saint Hilary of Arles in 444, and with Lupicinus he directed these monasteries until his death.
+The first monastery at Romainmôtier was built in approximately 450 AD by Romanus of Condat.
+Romanus was born in 390 AD and died on the 28th of February 463 AD.
+At the age of 35, he went into the lonely region of Condat to live as a hermit, later followed by his brother Lupicinus.
+A large number of scholars, amongst whom was Saint Eugendus, placed themselves under the direction of the two holy brothers, who founded several monasteries including Romainmôtier (Romanum monasterium) in the canton of Vaud in Switzerland.
+Romanus was ordained a priest by Saint Hilary of Arles in 444 AD, and with Lupicinus he directed these monasteries until his death.
 Two lives of him are in existence: one by Gregory of Tours in the "Liber vitae patrum", and an anonymous "Vita Sanctorum Romani, Lupicini, Eugendi".
-It is Gregory of Tours that gives the date of 450.
+It was Gregory of Tours that dated the building of the monastery to 450 AD.
 Only a rhymed chronicle from the 13th century and the writings of Commissioner Aymonnet Pollen (1519) describe the founding of Romainmôtier Priory.
-Excavations carried out in 1905-15 discovered traces of a church dating from the 5th century, which confirmed this early date.
-In the 6th century, there is a record of an abbot Florianus who was abbas ex monasterio de Romeno, which is probably a reference to Romainmôtier.
+Excavations carried out between 1905 - 1915 discovered traces of a church dating from the early 5th century, which confirmed the given date.
+In the 6th century, there is a record of an abbot Florianus who was abbas ex monasterio de Romeno, which is thought to be Romainmôtier.